 It is now proposed to provide a road widening scheme to allow a left and right turning lane at the junction.
 A pedestrian island is shown to be provided as part of this scheme to improve pedestrian access to and from the School.
-This is shown on AECOM drawing 60345322-P-003 Rev C.
+This is shown on AECOM drawing 60345322-P-003 Rev D, received 31st January 2018 along with the existing 7.5 tonne limit on Mill Carr Hill Road.

-These proposals are considered acceptable in principle to highways subject to the completion of satisfactory stage 1 and 2 safety Audits.
+These proposals are considered acceptable in principle to highways subject to the completion works in accordance with the combined Road Safety Audit dated January 2018 provided by AECOM and designer's response dated 1st February 2018.